 - Develop capacities of county health departments and NNGOs to assume responsibility for direct service provision in IOM locations of engagement.

-- Pilot an innovative solution to establish community referral systems from patients’ houses to the nearest clinic in pilot villages, through the provision of Community Referral Kits encompassing a stretcher, torch, headlamp, gumboots and a raincoat.
+- Pilot an innovative solution to establish community referral systems from patients’ houses to the nearest clinic in pilot villages, through the provision of Community Referral Kits encompassing a stretcher, torch, head lamp, gumboots and rain coat.

-IOM will support peace and social cohesion through targeted activities to address drivers of conflict that are blocking progress towards the achievement of durable solutions and sustainable recovery, as well as integrating community-level peace and cohesion activities throughout all interventions.
+IOM will support peace and social cohesion through targeted activities to address drivers of conflict that are blocking returns and recovery, as well as integrating community-level peace and cohesion activities throughout all interventions.
 Conflict issues blocking or arising from returns and reintegration of displaced persons will be regularly identified through analyses, partners and local stakeholders.
-To support peacebuilding and peace preservation, IOM will:

 - Provide community dialogues, reconciliation and social cohesion activities, including between pastoralists and farmers in areas affected by cattle raiding violence to improve relationships between divided communities.